Friendship Begins on the Journey…

-- Gently used Twin bed sheets & pillow cases
+- New or gently used Twin bed sheets & pillow cases

 - Children’s Items

-- Projector with HDMI cord and clicker device and Portable screen
+- New or Used Projector with HDMI cord and clicker device and Portable screens

 - Religious Items

-- Rosaries and holy cards, especially our Blessed Mother and the Saints (no U.S.-specific materials, please)
+- Rosaries and holy cards, especially our Blessed Mother and the Saints (no patriotic or U.S.-specific materials, please)

 - Vestments and liturgical items

 - Religious books, especially Papal encyclicals and apostolic exhortations, commentaries on Mass readings, theology, moral issues, and lives of the saints.
-No dated materials.
+(No dated materials, please)